-Use case Description Big data analytics Ability to query in real time at the speed of thought on petabyte scale unstructured and semistructured data using HBase and Hive.
+Use case Description Big data analytics Ability to query in real time at the speed of thought on petabyte scale unstructured and semi-structured data using HBase and Hive.
 Data storage Collect and store unstructured and semi- structured data in a secure, fault-resilient scalable data store that can be organized and sorted for indexing and analysis.

-Batch processing of unstructured data Ability to batch-process (index, analyze, etc.) tens to hundreds of petabytes of unstructured and semi-structured data.
+Use case Description Batch processing of unstructured data Ability to batch-process (index, analyze, etc.) tens to hundreds of petabytes of unstructured and semi-structured data.
 Data archive Active archival of medium-term (12-36 months) data from EDW/DBMS to expedite access, increase data retention time, or meet data retention policies or compliance requirements.
 Big data visualization Capture, index and visualize unstructured and semi-structured big data in real time.
 Search and predictive analytics Crawl, extract, index and transform semi- structured and unstructured data for search and predictive analytics.

-The Dell | Cloudera | Syncsort Data Warehouse Optimization for ETL Offload Solution is designed to address the use cases described in Table 2: ETL Solution Use Cases on page 12:
+The Dell EMC Cloudera Hadoop Solution with SyncSort is designed to address the use cases described in Table 2: ETL Solution Use Cases on page 17: